The 10 Best Ways to Include Remote Employee Benefits

 For example, a remote employee may only need a computer and internet connection to be productive.
 In contrast, an in-office employee may need a desk, chair, computer, phone line, and access to company files and software.

-4. By offering remote employee benefits, companies can reduce their operating costs while still providing valuable perks to their employees.
+4. By offering remote employee benefits, companies can reduce operating costs while still providing valuable perks.

 3. Improves quality of work